 Select SMTP – Authenticated for the Email Client Protocol.
 You will notice that the account and password fields will then appear in the Panel Network window.

 We can then enter the email address of the sender. (email@example.com) The send mail server (SMTP) will be set for the Google Gmail Server. (smtp.gmail.com) The DNS server is used to look up the actual IP address that is required.
-The port number will be left at 25.
+The port number will need to be changed to whatever your provider is using.
+Mine is currently 25.

 Check ‘This Server Requires encryption’.
 Select TLS (typically port no. 587) and Use STARTTLS.
 Gmail exposes port 587 for SMTP with STARTTLS.
 SMTP with STARTTLS starts with unencrypted SMTP and then switches to SSL/TLS.